openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 This change involves hashing the image data for use in verifying and creating signatures for the image.

+Note that the signature length is currently limited to 255 bytes, since this is the maximum size supported for glance properties.
+In turn, this limits the size of the keys that can be used for signature creation.

 Notifications impact
 --------------------